-Article 34 Preliminary Review of the Application
+Article 34.
+Preliminary Review of the Application

-When, during a preliminary review of the application, the President finds that the basic requirements have not been met, he shall request the Applicant to correct any deficiencies within twenty days.
+When, during a preliminary review of the application, the President finds that the basic requirements have not been met, he shall request the applicant to correct any deficiencies within 20 days.

-Article 35 Notification of the Application
+Article 35.
+Notification of the Application

-- 1. The Secretary of the Court shall give notice of the application to: - a.
-The President and the judges of the Court; - b. the respondent State; - c. the Commission, when it is not also the Applicant;

-- d. the original claimant, if known; - e. the victim or his next of kin, if applicable. - 2.
-The Secretary of the Court shall inform the other States Parties and the Secretary General of the filing of the application. - 3.
-When giving notice, the Secretary shall request that the respondent States designate their Agent, and that the Commission appoint its Delegates, within one month.
-Until the Delegates are duly appointed, the Commission shall be deemed to be properly represented by its Chairman for all purposes of the case.
+- 1. The Secretary of the Court shall notify of the application to: - a.
+The President and the judges of the Court; - b. the respondent State; - c. the Commission, when it is not the applicant; - d. the original claimant, if known; - e. the alleged victim, his next of kin, or his duly accredited representatives, if applicable. - 2.
+The Secretary shall inform the other States Parties, the Permanent Council of the OAS through its President, and the Secretary General of the OAS, of the filing of the application. - 3.
+When notifying, the Secretary shall request the respondent States to designate their Agent, and the Commission to appoint its Delegates, within one month.
+Until the Delegates are duly appointed, the Commission shall be deemed to be properly represented by its President for all purposes of the case.